ahendowski/Hybrid-Entra-Broken-Device-Finder/README.md

 ---
 # Basic Usage
+Start by changing the $adfilter / $entrafilter / $intunefilter to match any syntax utilizing regex.
+I added an entire comment in the .ps1 file to explain how to go about creating a filter for your own environment.

 To use the script, please run [***Get-ADEI -Update -OU "OU=UserAccounts,DC=your,DC=Domain"***] to get all your information first.
 This will require Microsoft Graph and will automatically connect you to Device.Read.All, make sure you have authorization to connect!

 Once complete, you'll have 4 variables to run your own filtering on: